ZhenLiuPhys/WWtt-MuC/README.txt

 This repository contains all the code used to generate the plots and figures in arXiv:2308.06323.
+Please refer to this work properly if you use any scientific content of this repository.
 If you have any questions, please contact: Ishmam Mahbub (mahbu008@umn.edu)

 Go to Code/Figure_generator/ and download all files in each folder with appropriate figure number,